marketplacer/MprHttp/README.md

 httpText.load(identity,
   onSuccess: { text in
-    // Text from remotr
+    // Text from remote
   },
-  onError: { error, reponse, body in
+  onError: { error, response, body in
-    // Error occured
+    // Error occurred
   },
   onAlways: {
     // Always run for error or success